NguyenThuan-data/NguyenThuan-data/README.md

 ## 🌱 Currently Working On
 - Building personal projects to sharpen my skills in **Python**, **SQL**, and **R**
 - Exploring AI, cybersecurity threats, and Analyze data
-- Preparing for a **summer internship** where I can contribute and grow as a developer
+- Preparing for a **internship, any opportunities** where I can contribute and grow as a Tech person

 ## 🌐Socials
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/NguyenThuan-data)